Complete Beginner's Guide to Free Bets

 If your free bet wins, you'll get the profit - but not the stake back.
 That’s the big difference between the risk free bets that bookies offer, and using real money.

 With a real money bet, if you win the bet, you'll receive your stake back as well as the profit.
 With a free bet, you’d only get the profit as stakes aren't returned.
-For example:
+Here's an example:

 So, while they're called "free bets" due to the fact that you’re not actually risking any of your own money, there are limits to what you'll receive when a free bet wins.